KyleBanks/GSONAndroidSample/README.md

 GSONAndroidSample
 =================

-A simple application that uses the GSON to fetch and parse JSON into Java models for Android
+A simple Android application that demonstrates using GSON to fetch and parse JSON into Java models.

-For usage instructions please click [here](http://kylewbanks.com/post/show/Tutorial-Android-Parsing-JSON-with-GSON).
+For the corresponing tutorial, please click [here](http://kylewbanks.com/post/show/Tutorial-Android-Parsing-JSON-with-GSON).

 Update